Guide to make the best choice on purchasing a generator

 • Check before buying to ensure the wheels are compatible with your model.

-• Keeps battery and oil warm and ready to go in backup generators.
+• It keeps the battery and oil warm and ready to go in backup generators.

 • Needed in cold climates to ensure standby power can turn on in the middle of winter.